Anticipated closing costs

 • Transfer Taxes and Recording Fees

-Insurance fees due at closing (Click here for more information)
+At closing, these fees are often due (Click here for more information)

 • Homeowners Insurance